General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Experiments

 We compare the pretraining model architectures with eight domain-specific models, which are listed in Tab.~\ref{tab:all_models}.
 Since the representative solution of mutation effect prediction is protein language models, we omit the comparison on mutation effect prediction.
-For the pretraining model architectures, we report the best training strategies according to Tab.~\ref{tab:pretrain_results}.
-The comparison between pretrained model architectures and domain-specific architectures is given in Tab.~\ref{tab:enzyme_domain}-\ref{tab:AFP}.
+For the pretraining model architectures, we report the best-performing training strategies according to Tab.~\ref{tab:pretrain_results}.
+The comparison between pretrained model architectures and domain-specific architectures is presented in Fig.~\ref{fig:general_vs_domian} (a)--(d).
 In particular, we aim to answer the following research questions.